Sora-yx/SADX-Randomizer/README.md

 Dreamcast Mod is now fully compatible with Randomizer, as long as the Rando is loaded AFTER DC mod.
 Which means it should be at the end of your mod list.

+You can now swap Character and AI by pressing the Y button, just like in Sonic Heroes.

 Note: You can change the settings according to your play style. (sa2 missions, disable a character, speed...)

 Download